1. Home

 How to receive this treatment

 As soon as you have flu symptoms, you should do a rapid test for COVID-19.
-If you test negative and you belong to one of the target groups, you should book an appointment at a designated screening centre as soon as possible.
+If you test negative and you belong to one of the target groups, you should book an appointment at a local point of service as soon as possible.
 Appointments can be booked online This hyperlink will open in a new window. or by calling 1-877-644-4545.

-If you test positive, you should talk with a pharmacist, a specialized nurse practitioner or a doctor, who will determine if you are eligible to receive flu antiviral medication.
-If you are eligible, your will receive oseltamivir free of charge at a pharmacy of your choice.
+If you test positive, you should talk with a pharmacist, a specialized nurse practitioner or a doctor, who will determine if you are eligible to receive COVID-19 antiviral medication.
+If you are eligible, you can purchase this treatment at a pharmacy of your choice.

 Comments